xebia/essentials/what-you-measure.md

 ---

 layout: card
 category: collaboration

 ---

 You get what you measure

 ---

-<p>Metrics are useful, but beware of tunnel vision.
-If you focus exclusively
-      on any specific quality attributes (like code coverage), other attributes may suffer.</p>
+Metrics are useful, but beware of tunnel vision.
+If you focus exclusively on any specific quality attributes (like code coverage), other attributes may suffer.

-<p>This effect is magnified when the carrot or the stick is involved, such as a target
-      code coverage ordained by management.</p>
+This effect is magnified when the carrot or the stick is involved, such as a target code coverage ordained by management.

 ---

 Whenever you introduce some sort of [visible metric](make-it-visible), like Code Coverage Analysis or a [Sonar](http://sonarqube.org/) violations count, you introduce a pressure to improve that metric.
 You can multiply the effect by setting a goal or KPI or cash bonus on achieving some sort of target value.
 Worse still, you can set a penalty on not reaching that target value.
 Goals and target values are pretty arbitrary anyway.
 Sure, 80% coverage is better than 78%, but why not aim for 82?